The Czar Bomb

 Finally, he had disarmed all the boxes.
 He hauled himself back up the ladder.
 He took a deep breath and unlatched the first latch holding one of the end roof segments to the boxcar wall.
 Again, no explosion!

 He continued the process, one by one opening the latches holding down the roof.
 He called the guards back in and mounted the roof, directing them to crank down the crane’s cable and attach the cable’s hooks to the four rings on the roof segment.
 As the guards cranked the segment up, he shone his flashlight down into the boxcar’s depths.
-The light revealed a bulky object, shrouded in gray canvas, nearly filling the boxcar.
+The light revealed a massive cylindrical object, shrouded in gray canvas, nearly filling the boxcar.
 He lowered himself into the boxcar and lifted back the canvas.
 He gasped and uttered once more “Alhamdulillah!”

-So, it would be an easy task to reconnect the spur to the main line and remove the boxcar.
-He would post his trusted guards on the site overnight.
-Over the next days, the crew would dig out the rails and reconnect to the spur line.
 The bribed stationmaster would be persuaded to route a freight engine along the spur line to connect the boxcar and route it to its destination.
-Rasul dispatched one of his trusted lieutenants to obtain the necessary paint and identifying information to disguise the boxcar as an ordinary German freight carrier.
+Rasul dispatched a guard to obtain the necessary paint and identifying information to disguise the boxcar as an ordinary German freight carrier.
 In a few months, the pudgy German stationmaster would be found murdered, amid evidence that he had been a drug smuggler.

 To further erase any sign of the operation, Rasul would then bring new batteries, reconnect the explosives and detonate them to bring down the structure.
 Should anyone figure out what the bunker had held, they would believe that it had been buried beneath tons of rubble.

 He sent with the images a text message in Kurdish that said simply, “We have found Vanya.”
 He found grim satisfaction that he had given his master the instrument of revenge for the soul-crushing horror he had suffered.
-Americans had killed his family.
+Americans had killed his master’s family.
 Millions would pay the price.

 But today he was not at his ease.
 Today, the anxiety over the newspaper article gnawed at him.
 He had said too much to the reporter.
 He had showed the reporter his wooden box full of the yellowed pages from his time as a supply clerk for the East German Stasi.